 Where your specialist suspects the possibility of some other problem preventing you from falling pregnant, he or she may recommend ultrasound or other investigative procedures.

 Genetic testing of a couple before treatment checks their chromosomes to ensure there is no underlying genetic reason for failure to conceive or for recurrent miscarriages.
+This is also know as karyotype testing.

 IVF (In Vitro Fertilisation) is the process of fertilising the woman’s egg with the man’s sperm in the laboratory.
 The resulting embryos are allowed to develop in the laboratory for a few days and then the best embryo is placed back into the woman’s uterus.
 Any extra viable embryos can be frozen.